 But there are some inaccuracies and corrections due to the fact that many of the quality assurance activities are associated with both verification and validation activities.
 For instance, the focus of the acceptance test is obviously validation, while the focus of the unit testing is verification, but system testing consists of the verification and validation components.

-Software bug tolerance, safety assurance and others error containment activities refer more to validation than verification because of their concentration on the avoiding or minimizing of global disruptions under current operational environments.
+Software bug tolerance, safety assurance, and other error containment activities refer more to validation than verification because of their concentration on avoiding or minimizing global disruptions under current operational environments.

 When such error containment features are specific for software or intruded system, compliance with this part of specifications can be considered as well as other actions aimed at testing the compliance with specifications.

-This relationship between these two views is shown in Table 1, for each of the error-centered view class and related main quality assurance activities.
+This relationship between these two views is shown in Table, for each of the error-centered view class and related main quality assurance activities.
 They are displayed according to their connection with the verification, validation, or both at once, directly or indirectly.